-- i.
-Ensure compliance with the provisions of the SEC Rules relating to Complaints Management Framework, the Rules and Regulations made pursuant to the ISA, the rules and regulations of Securities Exchanges and guidelines of public companies/ recognized trade associations as well as other applicable regulatory requirements. - ii.
-Handle complaints by Shareholders, Stakeholders, and Customers in relation to Fidelity Bank's shares. - iii.
-Provide an avenue for shareholder communication and feedback. - iv.
-Recognize, promote and protect shareholders' rights, including the right to comment and provide feedback on service. - v.
-Provide an efficient, fair and accessible framework for resolving shareholders' complaints and feedback to improve service delivery. - vi.
-Inform shareholders on the shareholder feedback handling processes. - vii.
-Establish a framework to guard against trade manipulation, accounting frauds, Ponzi schemes and such other complaints as may be determined by SEC from time to time. - viii.
-Establish and maintain electronic complaints register and provide information on a quarterly basis to the NSE in line with regulations. - ix.
-Protect the Bank from sanctions from regulatory bodies and ensure strict compliance by the responsible parties.
+- (i) Ensure compliance with the provisions of the SEC Rules relating to Complaints Management Framework, the Rules and Regulations made pursuant to the ISA, the rules and regulations of Securities Exchanges and guidelines of public companies/recognized trade associations as well as other applicable regulatory requirements. - (ii) Handle complaints by Shareholders, Stakeholders, and Customers in relation to Fidelity Bank's shares. - (iii) Provide an avenue for Shareholder communication and feedback. - (iv) Recognize, promote and protect Shareholders' rights, including the right to comment and provide feedback on service. - (v) Provide an efficient, fair and accessible framework for resolving Shareholder complaints and feedback to improve service delivery. - (vi) Inform Shareholders on the Shareholder feedback handling processes. - (vii) Establish a framework to guard against trade manipulation, accounting frauds, Ponzi schemes and such other complaints as may be determined by SEC from time to time. - (viii) Establish and maintain an electronic complaints register and provide information on a quarterly basis to the NSE in line with regulations. - (ix) Protect the Bank from sanctions from regulatory bodies and ensure strict compliance by the responsible parties.

-Gender Diversity
+(g) Gender Diversity

-Fidelity Bank is an equal opportunity employer and is committed to promoting gender diversity in the workplace.
-The Bank recognizes that women have different skill sets, viewpoints, ideas and insights which will enable the Bank to serve a diverse customer base more effectively.
+Fidelity Bank is an equal opportunity employer and is committed to promoting gender diversity in the work place.
+The Bank recognizes that women have different skill sets, viewpoints, ideas and insights which will enable the Bank serve a diverse customer base more effectively.

-Fraud & Forgeries
+(h) Fraud & Forgeries

-In accordance with the CBN Code of Corporate Governance, frauds and forgeries recorded during the 2022 financial year were as follows:
+In accordance with the CBN Code of Corporate Governance, frauds and forgeries recorded in 2022 were as follows: